Skip to product information

 Page : 04

-Ibn Rajab Al-Hanbali
+Who is Ibn Rajab Al-Hanbali?

 Ibn Rajab al-Hanbali (1335–1393 CE) was a prominent Islamic scholar from the Hanbali school of jurisprudence, renowned for his deep knowledge of hadith, fiqh (Islamic jurisprudence), and Islamic spirituality.
 He is best known for his works on the virtues of the Islamic faith, such as Lata'if al-Ma'arif (The Subtle Blessings), which highlights the significance of Islamic holidays, acts of worship, and recommended practices.
 Ibn Rajab was also an expert in the science of hadith and authored works that discussed the lives and biographies of prominent scholars and the importance of piety and sincerity in worship.
 His scholarship continues to be highly regarded, especially for its emphasis on spirituality and ethical conduct.